tinyzimmer/sqlc-gen-zig/README.md

 # Set to true to not have the Querier store an internal allocator.
 Each query
 # method will take an allocator as a parameter instead.
 unmanaged_allocations: false
-# Use callbacks as parameters to generated methods.
+# Use context as parameters to generated methods.
 This is useful for code that
 # wants to execute queries with zero additional allocations.
+Context is a struct
+# with a `handle` method taking the return value of the query method.
+See the
+# e2e tests for more examples for now.
-# use_callbacks: false
+# use_context: false
 ```

 ## Development